List of South Korean submissions for the Academy Award for Best International Feature Film

 South Korea has submitted films to compete for the Academy Award for Best International Feature Film since 1962.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Korean nominee is chosen annually by a special committee assembled by the Korean Film Council.

-South Korea has submitted thirty-three films for consideration.
-In 2019, Burning became the first Korean film to make it to the final nine-film shortlist of the 91st Academy Awards for Best Foreign Language Film.
-In 2020, Parasite became the first South Korean film to earn a nomination for Best International Feature Film; it also was the first Korean film nominated for Best Picture, Best Director, and Best Original Screenplay.
-At the 92nd Academy Awards, Parasite won all four awards (out of six nominations), becoming the first non-English language film to win Best Picture.
-North Korea has never sought to participate in the competition, and has never sent any films.